 – Chiarelli revealed that the Bruins signed defenseman Chris Breen to a free-agent contract.
 Breen had zero goals and two assists in nine games for the Calgary Flames last season.

-– Torey Smith and Reilly Smith are restricted free agents, but they also are entry-level players, so they cannot negotiate with other teams.
+– Torey Krug and Reilly Smith are restricted free agents, but they also are entry-level players, so they cannot negotiate with other teams.

 – Chiarelli said the Bruins have nine NHL-caliber defenseman, including the eight currently on the roster and Providence’s David Warsofsky, who had one goal and one assist in six games for Boston last season.